Questions To Ask... When Choosing a Financial Planner

 I focus my work in Pasco, Kennewick and Richland, better known as the Tri-Cities, in Southeastern Washington State.
 I also serve the surrounding communities of Benton and Franklin counties, Yakima, North Franklin county, the Palouse, Walla Walla and Eastern Oregon.

-However, I use Zoom video conference software to meet virtually with clients from around the globe.
+I use Zoom video conference software to meet virtually with clients who do not live locally.
 Distance does not need to be a deal-breaker for our relationship.

-My clients are often women, and if married, joined by their spouses, who are in their early 50s to mid-60s and 70s, entering pre-retirement or retirement.
-I specialize in pre-retirees, mid-career professionals, recently divorced or widowed women and college-bound families.
-Many of my clients are dual income families with professional jobs related to the Hanford Nuclear Site or education, with household income in the range of $150,000-$250,000 and a net worth of approximately $1,000,000 - $3,000,000.
+My clients are diverse; married or solo, in their 50s and 60s, in pre-retirement or retirement.
+Many of my working clients are dual income families with professional jobs at Pacific Northwest National Laboratory (PNNL), the Hanford Nuclear Site or area school districts with household income in the range of $175,000-$500,000 and a net worth of approximately $2,000,000 - $6,000,000.

 How will I pay for services?